pukingleopard/springboard-capstone-CEI/README.md

 # springboard-capstone-CEI

+# See the "SB-CEI-Capstone.html" for the milestone report from the end of unit 6.

 ## The Problem

 The client changed their licensing model in 2009 / 2010 from a traditional buy the software once and pay for upgrades to a maintenance / yearly subscription style.
 Since then revenue has increased significantly however, they need to understand if the revenue increase is coming from their customers overbuying licenses for the software.